-Interested in taking online surveys, but not sure if you should?
-Here are some tips that will help keep your personal information safe, and will help you reap the rewards of being an online surveys panelist.
+Interested in taking paid online surveys, but not sure if you should?
+You are right to be hesitant, as there plenty of scam sites online that masquerade as real one survey sites.
+That said, there are tips and tricks you can use to help keep your personal information safe, and will help you reap the maximum rewards possible of being an online surveys panelist.

 Your Privacy Matters